Finger pinching conspiracy theory: Video game industry

 Korean WomenLink, a women's rights organization, performed a protest in front of Nexon headquarters as an act against the MapleStory scandal.
 It also sent the company a written opinion compiled from approximately ten thousand people.
 WomenLink's protest was later reported to legal authorities by anonymous person, who claimed the finger pinching gesture was misandrist and based his argument on Namuwiki articles.
 WomenLink was fined by Suwon District Court via summary order in November 2024, citing that its assembly was not reported to relevant authorities beforehand.
 The organization appealed against the order and demanded a formal trial.
-WomenLink claimed they were targeted for a misogynist hate crime.
 On June 12, 2025, the trial court overruled WomenLink's appeal and finalized the penalty, stating that the organization did not uphold the Assembly and Demonstration Act.
 The judge proclaimed that, despite the organization's explanation that it was a press conference, it had gathered in a specific location to express a joint opinion against Nexon, which thereby constitutes an open-air assembly and should have been legally declared.
 WomenLink argued the judiciary's decision gave an indulgence to antifeminism.

+Seoul Regional Employment and Labor Office made a statement on December 1, 2023 that it would execute for-cause audits against video game companies based in Seoul from December 4 to 31.
+The audits were called for with the purpose of protecting the industry workers from online harassment by video game players.
+The office received tip-offs of players making threats to the workers, such as when players cyberstalked the employees' social media and sent private messages to ask them whether they are feminists, or when players visited the companies to demand firing certain workers.
+The Korean Occupational Safety and Health Act (OSHA) requires the employers to protect labourers from verbal abuse by customers.
+The office performed on-site audits for 10 major companies, including Nexon and Netmarble, while instructing 523 other companies to conduct a self-audit.
+It concluded the inspection with taking executive actions against three companies that violated the OSHA, ordering them to prepare manuals for customer service.
+Kim Yuri, the head of the Korean Women‘s Trade Union, criticized the Labor Office for its feeble measures.